This blog past carries on from a previous post, we pick up on day 3 at Dutgee walker camp on the Cooloola Great Walk.

 After my morning ritual of checking my shoes were empty before I put them on, I packed up ready to go.
 The original plan for the day was to hike a bit further than Kauri and to hike onto Freshwater.
 I wanted to visit Double Island Point, specifically the lighthouse there, but due to the stomach bug, hot conditions and all the misery that comes from having a stomach bug in hot weather with only skanky water to drink, I decided to not visit the lighthouse.
 It was still 21 km just to Kauri and it was hot, considering it was end of Australian Winter.
 I was sure I couldn't stand their summer based on the heat.

 The trail goes past Lake Cooloomera, home to the "Acid" frogs who love the acidic water.
-Unfortunately where frogs are, snakes follow and it wasnt long before I came round a trail corner to be staring at a large python, head 3 ft in the air, as thick as my wrist staring straight at me.
+Unfortunately, where frogs are, snakes follow and it wasn't long before I came round a trail corner to be staring at a large python, head 3 ft in the air, as thick as my wrist staring straight at me.
 Metaphorically my pants filled.
 I would have thought by this time I would be used to it, but no it still scared the living daylights out of me.
-I just very slowly reversed up back round the bush.
-I then got brave, yes I know stupid of me, but it was only a python, so I got my camera out ready to video it, peaked my head round the corner of the bush like a naughty school boy hiding from the head master, but alas it was gone.
-Like an idiot I then spent 5 minutes trying to find a python in the bush so that I could video it.
-Yes I know stupid, but it was the least venomous of all the snakes I had seen.
-I gave up looking and continued on, feeling like I may had conquered my snake fears, who knows.
+I just very slowly reversed up back around the bush.
+I then got brave, yes I know stupid of me, but it was only a python, so I got my camera out ready to video it, peaked my head around the corner of the bush like a naughty schoolboy hiding from the headmaster, but alas it was gone.
+Like an idiot, I then spent 5 minutes trying to find a python in the bush so that I could video it.
+Yes, I know stupid, but it was the least venomous of all the snakes I had seen.
+I gave up looking and continued, feeling like I may have conquered my snake fears, who knows?

 Day 5 - Kauri Walkers Camp to Carlo Car Park (15km)

-The trail lead out through the forest and up some steep climbs to a Carlo sand blow, this is the last kilometre of the trail.
-It is a strange sand blow with warnings not to approach the edge nearest the sea as it is almost cliff like and the sand collapses.
+The trail leads out through the forest and up some steep climbs to a Carlo sand blow, this is the last kilometre of the trail.
+It is a strange sand blow with warnings not to approach the edge nearest the sea as it is almost cliff-like and the sand collapses.

 I crossed the sand blow, which isn't easy.
-Hiking on a beach when you are tired carrying a backpack is never easy.
-On the other side I met a fellow hiker who had his leg in a splint, he had recently broken it.
+Hiking on a beach when you are tired of carrying a backpack is never easy.
+On the other side, I met a fellow hiker who had his leg in a splint, he had recently broken it.
 The car park half a kilometre away down a windy trail marked the end of the walk.
-It was an anti climax as there was no end marker, or at least I couldn't see one, just the car park.
+It was an anti-climax as there was no end marker, or at least I couldn't see one, just the car park.

 My Thoughts